Raj-Purohith-Arjun/Bank-Customer-Churn-Prediction/README.md

 - Product usage
 - Engagement

-…the bank can build personalized outreach and reduce its 20.4% churn rate.
+The bank can build personalized outreach and reduce its 20.4% churn rate.
 Continued investment in predictive modeling and customer feedback will refine strategies and improve customer lifetime value.

 ---